<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-A critical SQL injection vulnerability in Ghost CMS (CVE-2026-26980) has been exploited by at least two hacker groups to quietly poison over 700 websites with ClickFix malware.
-First disclosed February 19, 2026, the flaw lets unauthenticated attackers steal Admin API keys and rewrite article content at scale.
+A critical SQL injection vulnerability in Ghost CMS (CVE-2026-26980, CVSS 9.4) has been exploited by at least two hacker groups to quietly poison over 700 websites with ClickFix malware.
+The flaw sits in Ghost's Content API and lets unauthenticated attackers steal Admin API keys, then rewrite article content at scale.

 Source: Cyber Security News